arikkert/ansible-role_age_binaries/README.md

 Role Name
 =========

-have *age* binaries installed
+- have *age* binaries installed for RedHat family
+- have *age* package installed for Debian family, hmm you won't need an ansible role for that ;-)

 Galaxy : yes

 Requirements
 ------------

-RedHat compatible 7 or higher, CentOS, Almalinux, Rockylinux.
+RedHat/Debian

 Role Variables
 --------------

-*location_src*: temporary directory, defaults to /var/tmp
+- *location_src*: temporary directory, defaults to /var/tmp
-*location_dst*: install directory, defaults to /usr/local/bin/
+- *location_dst*: install directory, defaults to /usr/local/bin/

 Dependencies
 ------------